jensblond/dingstagram/README.md

 ### About
-dingstram is a tiny jQuery plugin to display Instagram feeds.
+dingstagram is a tiny jQuery plugin to display Instagram feeds.
 It's for developers who prefer to have full control over the CSS.
 You can use the CSS/SCSS example or create your own based on a few defined classes.

 ### Usage